aws-ia/ecs-blueprints/README.md

 The blueprints are meant to give new users a jumpstart, and enable them to learn-by-doing.
 With blueprints we aspire to codify best practices, well-designed architecture patterns, and provide end-to-end solutions addressing CI/CD, observability, security, and cost efficiency.

 We fully expect you to get started by copying the modules and examples but we **do not** expect you to maintain any conformity to this repository.
-In others, we expect that you will adapt and extend the *modules* and *examples* code to suit your needs.
+In others words, we expect that you will adapt and extend the *modules* and *examples* code to suit your needs.
 If you feel your use cases and solutions will help other users, we encourage you to contribute your solutions to ECS Solution Blueprints.

 ## Prerequisites